How much protein do I need per day in my diet?

 Eating protein helps you lose fat, for several reasons:

-- When you eat more protein, you tend to feel full longer.
+- When you eat more protein, you tend to feel fuller for longer.

 Protein stimulates the release of satiety hormones in the intestine.
 So when you eat protein, you naturally tend to eat less, without feeling hungry.